 #4 Assuming they need diapers

 Babies need diapers, it’s a given.
 As babies grow into toddlers we need to remember to watch for clues that they are ready to stop wearing diapers and start potty training.
 Waking up dry and asking to be changed right away after soiling their diaper are both clues that your child may be ready to potty train.
-Read this article for my 4 secrets of potty training.

 #5 Cleaning up their toys

 Even at age 2 and 3 kids can start doing their own chores.
 Things like picking up their toys, putting dirty clothes in the hamper and clearing their spot at the table, are all things that are age appropriate.
 Encouraging them to start picking up and helping the family from an early age will set them up for success as they grow older.